 Yes!
 It’s oven-safe up to 500 degrees F. but doesn’t forget to consider some aspects described below.

 These handles are more helpful while cooking on a stovetop.
 But inside the oven, wooden handles will behave weird at high temperatures.
 Wooden handles will not scorch if the temperature doesn’t exceed 200 degrees F. so, you can only put stainless steel cookware with wooden handles inside the oven if your recipe doesn’t require high temperatures for cooking.

 This kind of cookware is perfect for the oven.
 It lets you quickly cook food at a temperature as high as 500 degrees F. not to forget at this point that we are addressing classic stainless steel particularly.
 Because it’s thick and a pro at handling high temperatures.

 Stainless steel cookware with tempered glass lid:

-For this kind of pots and pans, you need to consult user instructions.
-Follow the guidelines stated there and don’t try to exceed the temperature range suitable for the lid.
+You need to consult user instructions for this kind of pots and pans.
+Follow the guidelines and don’t try to exceed the temperature range suitable for the lid.
 Usually, tempered glass lids are oven safe up to 450 degrees F.

 Stainless steel cookware available in the market includes variations.
 Some are all-clad, and some feature five-ply construction.
-Tri-ply stainless steel cookware is also available in the market with an aluminum core.
-All these are mean to add ease and perfection to your cooking experience.
-In any case, always refer to user instruction so that you can enjoy your purchase in the long run.
+Tri-ply stainless steel cookware is also available with an aluminum core.
+All these are meant to add ease and perfection to your cooking experience.
+In any case, always refer to user instructions so that you can enjoy your purchase in the long run.